 He said to them, ‘Then how does David in the Spirit call Him “Lord,” saying “The LORD SAID TO MY LORD, ‘SIT AT MY RIGHT HAND, UNTIL I PUT YOUR ENEMIES BENEATH YOUR FEET.’

 God exists eternally as three divine Persons: God the Father, God the Son and God the Holy Spirit (“the Trinity”).
 All three persons share all attributes and have a common purpose and common will.
 They share the same substance.
 Together they are one compound unity, one God.
 Consider the illustration below.

 Notice that God the Father is not God the Son.
-Jesus could be standing at the Jordan River on earth, and His Father remains in heaven, speaking from above.
-Likewise, the God the Holy Spirit descended from heaven to earth.
-The God the Holy Spirit is not God the Son or God the Father.
+Jesus could be standing in the Jordan River on earth, and His Father remains in heaven, speaking from above.
+Likewise, God the Holy Spirit descended from heaven to earth.
+God the Holy Spirit is not God the Son or God the Father.
 Also, please keep in mind that God the Father never died on the cross; only God the Son (Jesus Christ) died on the cross.
-So, do not thank the God the Father in your prayers that God the Father died on the cross.
+So, do not thank God the Father in your prayers that God the Father died on the cross.
 Notice the arrows outside the triangle indicate the distinct Persons of the Trinity: Father, Son, Holy Spirit.
 Notice the lines inside the triangle indicate that the Father, Son and Holy Spirit are all God.
 One God eternally exists in three Persons: Father, Son and Holy Spirit.

 God the Father